Latter-day Saint Chaplains

 Chaplains should possess faith, hope, charity, love, virtue, knowledge, temperance, patience, kindness, godliness, humility, and diligence (see Doctrine and Covenants 4:5–6).
 They should also be firmly grounded in the teachings and doctrines of The Church of Jesus Christ of Latter-day Saints, acquire good listening and counseling skills, and have a strong testimony of the restored gospel of Jesus Christ.

-The first step to becoming a chaplain is to contact the Military Relations and Chaplain Services Division.
-A representative from the division will guide you through the process and assist you in understanding the available options to fulfill the educational and ministerial requirements of various governmental and nongovernmental agencies.
+The first step to becoming an endorsed chaplain is to contact Chaplain Services (1-801-240-2286 or ChaplainServices@ChurchofJesusChrist.org).
+A representative will guide you through the process, which includes an application, interviews, training in Crisis Ministry, and endorsement from one’s bishop and stake president.
+The representative can also help you understand the options to fulfill the educational and ministerial requirements of various governmental and non-governmental agencies.

 The Church provides centralized endorsement for Latter-day Saint chaplains.
 Governmental and nongovernmental entities establish specific educational and ministerial requirements for their organization or entity.